 It was coming!
 In the control tower they were expecting… and controlling.

-The Airbus A380 arrived at 15:29 local time direct and nonstop from Toulouse.
+The Airbus A380 arrived at 15:29 local time, direct and non-stop from Toulouse.
 I had been taking photos all the day, and just loitering around.

 As I write this, almost 12 years after it came to Colombia to be tested, F-WWDD is preserved in a museum in Le Bourget, France.

-As soon as the Airplane landed I managed to take about 5 photos and… THE FUCKING CAMERA RAN OUT OF BATTERY!
+As soon as the Aeroplane landed, I managed to take about 5 photos and… THE FUCKING CAMERA RAN OUT OF BATTERY!

-The good thing is that it didn’t run out of battery before, that is, I managed to save those 5 photos of the moment, but nothing else that day.
+The good thing is that it didn’t run out of battery before it did.
+I managed to save those 5 photos of the moment.
+But nothing else that day.

 I already had photos for posterity anyway, however few as they were.
 The moment was history in the making, and we were its witnesses.

-Normal operations january the 11th 2006.
+Normal operations January 11th, 2006.

 Getting ready for the day’s tests.

 I WASN’T envious of the people who had ramp access and could take close photos with the Airplane in that moment.
 I WASN’T.